Plan Your Visit to Dolmabahce Palace: Explore Istanbul's Cultural Heritage

 • Gabbro-Restro Bar: It is one of the best places to relax and grab a bite.
 They can whip up any cocktail to your liking.
 (0.3 km)

-• Topkapi Palace: The Topkapi Palace served as the official residence of the Ottoman Sultans for many centuries.
+• Topkapi Palace: Built in the mid-15th century, Topkapi Palace served as the official residence of the Ottoman Sultans for many centuries.
 With its intricate architecture, sprawling courtyards, and stunning views of the Bosphorus, it offers a glimpse into the grandeur of the Ottoman Empire.

-• Blue Mosque: The Blue Mosque, officially known as the Sultan Ahmed Mosque, derives from the stunning blue tiles adorning its interior walls.
-With its elegant architecture, multiple domes, and graceful minarets, the Blue Mosque stands as a masterpiece of Ottoman design.
+• Blue Mosque: Officially known as the Sultan Ahmed Mosque, the Blue Mosque derives its name from the stunning blue tiles adorning its interior walls.
+With its elegant architecture, multiple domes, and graceful minarets, it stands as a masterpiece of Ottoman design.

 Free Cancellation